-I am an artist and illustrator based in Moscow, RU and Kuala Lumpur, MY.
+I am an artist and illustrator based in Moscow.

 I was born in a small but prominent town of Brykin Bor, which is situated about 5 hours drive away from Moscow.
 When I turned 5, I began spending a lot of time with my grandparents.
 They worked as researchers in the Oka Reserve.
 Everyday my grandmother would pick me up from school and we went to the reserve to study the structure of butterflies and other insects.
 At home, I drew my impressions of what happened during the walk.

 Every day my grandmother, Oksana, inspired me to create new drawings.
 She tried her best to play with my imagination and develop it.
 Then I learned that there are various materials to work with such as watercolour, gouache, crayons, coal.
 As I got older, I started taking drawing lessons as well as clay modelling after school.
 I drew inspiration from the incredible beauty of nature around me, in addition to muse from my own roots which are Russian traditional art.